dsnezhkov/zombieant/README.md

 [Super stealthy droppers](https://0x00sec.org/t/super-stealthy-droppers/3715)

-We have built an uber-preloader, that can chain other modules, and can have other fetures like signal handling based paylaod execution, IPC communication and whatever else you can think of and your environment allows you to do.
-Howevever, there is one small problem: those modules are files.
+We have built an uber-preloader, that can chain other modules, and can have other features like signal handling-based payload execution, IPC communication and whatever else you can think of and your environment allows you to do.
+However, there is one small problem: those modules are files.
 On disk.
-Scannable and inpectable by EDRs.
+Scannable and inspectable by EDRs.
 And admins :)

 Let's see if we can fix that.
 Well, the way to fix that is to load modules in memory and execute them from memory.
 Just know, that every time you say the first part of the phrase your system will help you.
 Every time you get to the second part, your system will fight you.

 On Linux, there are  several ways to operate shared memory as far as files go.
 You have `tmpfs` filesystem (most often via `/dev/shm`), and you have to be root to mount others.
 You have POSIX shared memory, memory `mmap()`'d files.
-Some you cannot execute code from others do not provide you memory only abstration, leaving a file path visible for inspection.
+Some you cannot execute code from others do not provide you memory only abstraction, leaving a file path visible for inspection.

-However, as of kernel 3.17 linux gained a system call  [memfd_create(2)](http://man7.org/linux/man-pages/man2/memfd_create.2.html)
+However, as of kernel 3.17 Linux gained a system call  [memfd_create(2)](http://man7.org/linux/man-pages/man2/memfd_create.2.html)

 From the sources:
 > memfd_create() creates an anonymous file and returns a file